 We recognise that it may sometimes be difficult to submit assignments on time, owing to heavy workloads and family responsibilities.
 However, in the interest of fairness to other students, the staff’s marking schedules and the integrity of the marking process, you must adhere to deadlines as far as possible.

-• E-mailed assignments should include an Assignment Cover Sheet at the front.
-You will see a copy in section 8.4 and an electronic copy is on your USB flash drive.
+- Assignments should include an Assignment Cover Sheet at the front.
+An electronic copy is available on iKamva.

 Guidelines for Presenting Assignments

 Follow these guidelines every time you submit an assignment.